 #2.
 Changes in page speed considerations

 #3.
-Brand mentions will play a vital role too
+Brand mentions will play a vital role, too

 Expert voices from within Google’s team itself have hinted that the company is bound to revamp its algorithm so as to integrate unlinked brand mentions into the ranking parameters.
-Therefore, search engines will be sniffing out brand names to gauge your grasp of a particular niche and will also go by context and sentimental aspects (e.g. resolved complaints, advertising, reputation, and trust) to determine where you’ll be placed in the SEO ladder.
+Therefore, search engines will be sniffing out brand names to gauge your grasp of a particular niche and will also go by context and sentimental aspects (e.g. resolved complaints, advertising, reputation, and trust) to determine where you’ll be placed on the SEO ladder.

 Tactica, a New Jersey SEO company suggests ‘a good name and track record will, as a result, earn you a higher ranking while a bad reputation will attract the opposite.
 To ensure that the latter is not the case, implore the use of linkless banks, throw your brand name into online conversations naturally and prioritize bolstering your rapport with clients’.